supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-loyalty-revolution.md

 ## Part 1: The Foundation (15-20 minutes)

 **John**: "Let's address the elephant in the room first.
-Tim and Tyler, you two have known each other for years - Tyler started as an intern under Tim at Morey's, and you still talk almost daily even though Tim's been at RocketRez since last year.
+Tim and Tyler, you two have known each other for years - Tyler started as an intern under Tim at Morey's, and you still talk almost daily even though it's been a few years since Tim's been away from Morey's.
 How does that relationship work, and why are we having this conversation together?"

-**Tim**: "Tyler, take me back to when you started at Morey's as an intern.
-What was your initial impression of how things worked there, and what made you want to stay?"
+**Tim**:  Ask about Tyler's initial impression of how things worked there, and what made you want to stay?"

 **John**: "Tyler, you said Morey's has never believed in discounting – it's not in your DNA. - What made now the right moment to finally make it happen?”